 What is the point of either 27001 or GDPR if management isn't interested?
 A company last year mentionned all the work done for ISO9001 (a "quality" standard), yet no staff knows where the procedures are.

 Working together is key.

-FYI, Bizoneo can assist the management of both from a single platform.
+Bizoneo is launching a dedicated solution to assist the management of both from a single platform.
 Bizoneo (GRC) users avail of: